eonx-com/easy-monorepo/packages/EasyErrorHandler/docs/response-builders.md

   - line
   - message
   - trace
-- **StatusCodeBuilder**: Sets the HTTP response status code to the exceptions `$statusCode` property.
+- **StatusCodeBuilder**: Sets the HTTP response status code to the exception's `$statusCode` property.
 For example, it would set the status code to 404 for a NotFoundException.
 - **SubCodeBuilder**: Adds the exception sub-code to the response body.
 - **TimeBuilder**: Adds a timestamp to the response body.